Kristina01111000/Drws_site/README.md

 - text on activity login pages, it it good?
 -using pixlr for basic photo edits
 	- yellow image for philosophers corner
+- used photo editor for flavenoids picture, font = fresh